Guidelines for Interacting with Manta Rays

 1. When beginning your dive, make sure that you slip into the water calmly and quietly and keep a moderate distance of 33 feet/10 meters apart from nearby manta rays.

-2. Make sure your fins stay below the waterline, as you don’t want to scare away manta rays with any unnecessary noise.
+2. Ensure your fins stay below the waterline, as you don’t want to scare away manta rays with unnecessary noise.

 4. Keep the natural water columns open so the manta rays can swim around you without any interference.
-To do this as a diver, keep low to the sea bed at all times.
-Snorkelers, stay on the surface.
+To do this as a diver, always keep low to the sea bed.
+Snorkelers stay on the surface.

 5. Approach manta rays side on, as this gives them a chance to see you and a clear path in the ocean.